 We said these bees are docile, take a careful look at the man in the photograph.
 His beard is buzzing!

 This rather special jam has been selling at the Mandarin Oriental cake shop for over 30 years.
-It’s quite pricey, but makes the perfect bijou luxury gift for a glamorous friend or perhaps to curry favour with your in-laws.
-The recipe is a well kept secret.
+Of course, the recipe is a well guarded secret.
+It’s quite pricey, but makes the perfect bijou luxury gift for a glamorous friend or perhaps to curry favour with someone you want to impress.

 If you want to try this homegrown delight before you buy, why not make a reservation for afternoon tea and scones?

 Visit The Mandarin Cake Shop at 5 Connaught Road, Central +852 2525 4008

 This is a crowd-pleaser.
 Who doesn’t like an interesting craft beer, brewed with care?

 Craft Beer is having a big moment in Hong Kong.
 A number of homegrown microbreweries have mushroomed across the city and produce some excellent homegrown beers.